aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 <</tag_name>>
 {{< /highlight >}}
 **Note –** Tag body elements are case-sensitive.

+Tags consisting of opening and closing parts can be nested to each other.
+In case when nested tags are of the same type, it can be harder to determine which closing part relates to which opening part, especially given often edits of a template.
+To simplify this, you can use tag headers as follows.

+{{< highlight xml >}}
+<<tag_name ... #header1>><<tag_name ... #header2>>...<</tag_name #header2>><</tag_name #header1>>
+{{< /highlight >}}

+While building a report, the engine checks matching of headers for corresponding opening and closing tags and indicates an error in case of a mismatch, for example, because of a wrong closing tags’ order.

 During runtime, after a template syntax tag is processed by the engine, it is typically removed.
 This can lead to a situation where a paragraph containing the tag becomes empty if it has no other content.
 If such a paragraph is unwanted, it can be optionally removed by the engine (see “Removing Paragraphs Containing Only Template Syntax Tags” for more information).